marcel-maqsood/Middleware-Navigation/README.md

 Our NavigationMiddleware is capable of rendering only navigation elements, that  the user has permissions for.
 This is achived by including our [SessionAuthMiddleware](https://github.com/marcel-maqsood/Mezzio-Session-Auth-Middleware/) The NaviagationMiddleware will only check for permissions if the SAM is present, otherwise it will render every element you supplied.
+You can either work with the "route" param of each object as their permission (always) or also check against another permission, defined in "permission" entry.

 Attributes you could use and what they do: